-Lines and angles introduction start with introducing Geometry first.
-Geometry is derived from two Greek words, Geo, which means Earth and Metry, which mean measurement.
+Lines and angles for Class 7 introduction start with introducing Geometry first.
+Geometry is derived from two Greek words, ‘Geo’, which means ‘Earth’ and ‘Metron’, which mean ‘Measurement’.
 So basically, Geometry deals with the measurement of different figures like Point, Line, Line Segment, Angles, Circles, Squares etc.

-To cover Lines and Angles Class 7 syllabus, we have generalized the topics below.
+To cover Lines and Angles Class 7 syllabus, we have generalized the topics here.
 Read the below topics one by one to understand the concepts of lines and angles.

 A line is a straight figure which doesn’t have an endpoint and extends infinitely in opposite directions.